clasense4/lumen-order-tracking/readme.md

 vendor/bin/phpunit
 ```

+## Insomnia file

+I have included [Insomnia Rest](https://insomnia.rest) file to get start with this projects.
+Import `salestock.rest`.
+[Read more](https://insomnia.rest/documentation/).

 ## Troubleshooting

 ### Error in `composer install`

-Well, it must be cache problem, try to install it with `composer install -vvv --profile --prefer-source`, or try `composer update`.
+Well, it must be cache problem, try to install it with `composer install -vvv --profile --prefer-source`.